A Survey of Constraint Formulations in Safe Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper provides a survey of safe RL based on constrained criteria from the perspective of \textit{formulations}.
-In Section~\ref{sec:common_formulations}, we first present seven common constraint formulations and associated representative algorithms.
-Also, the curated selection of literature is summarized according to the problem formulation in Table~\ref{tab:formulations}.
-In Section~\ref{sec:relationship}, we discuss the theoretical relations among formulations, which will be helpful for readers to obtain a deeper understanding of safe RL.
-Finally, we describe the current status of safe RL research and potential future directions.
-With this survey paper, we hope to have presented a systematic understanding and encourage further fundamental and applied research in this area.
+This paper provides a comprehensive survey of safe reinforcement learning based on constrained optimization criteria, with a particular focus on problem \textit{formulations}.
+We present seven common constraint formulations and their associated representative algorithms in Section~\ref{sec:common_formulations}.
+Additionally, a curated selection of relevant literature is summarized according to the problem formulation in Table~\ref{tab:formulations}.
+In Section~\ref{sec:relationship}, we examine the theoretical relations among these formulations, offering readers a deeper understanding of safe RL.
+Furthermore, we describe the current status of safe RL research and outline potential future directions.
+Through this survey paper, we aim to foster a systematic understanding of constraint formulations and encourage further fundamental and applied research in safe reinforcement learning.